dqops/dqo/docs/data-sources/json.md

 !!! info "Windows file system"

-    When using the file system of Windows remember to put double backslash (\\) in a path on the CLI prompt.
+   When using the Windows file system remember to put a double backslash (\\) in the path on the CLI prompt.
-    A single forward slash (/) can also be used.
+   You can also use a single slash (/).

 ```